poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2023-04-02-Scripting-GDB.markdown

 # Python In GDB
 Okay, let's now move on to the main dish.
 We can launch Python inside of GDB in the following ways:
-- With the `python` command we use python in something like a batch mode.
+- With the `python` command we use Python in something like a batch mode.
 We type a bunch of lines, we type `end` and all the lines get executed
 - With the `pi` or `python-interactive` command we launch Python in a repl.
 Imo this is the best way to interact with Python.
 - With the `source script_name.py` command.
-We execute a given python script.
+We execute a given Python script.
 By giving either `python` or `pi` a line as an argument, then the line will be executed instead.
 If you use pwndbg you can also you the `ipi` command which launches Python in the superior iPython repl.
-Now what can we do with Python inside of gdb?
+Now what can we do with Python inside of GDB?
 Everything!
 One thing that is cool about the Python interpreter there is that it lives inside of GDB, so it remembers everything we do between the invocations.